 No change of final grade for a completed course will be made without the approval of the instructor’s dean.
 Deans will consider the grade change upon the receipt of the instructor’s written explanation.
-No grade will be changed after the degree is awarded.
-Extra work may not be submitted for a higher grade after the final grade has been assigned.
+No grade will be changed after a degree is awarded.
+Extra work may not be submitted for a higher grade.

 Your GPA and Credits Earned at Another College

-Effective Fall 2014, first-semester freshmen and first-semester transfer degree seeking students who have an academic standing of ‘Eligible to Continue’ should view that classification as an alert to work diligently to improve their academic performance (i.e., cumulative grade point average).
+First-semester freshmen and first-semester transfer degree seeking students who fail to meet the minimum acceptable GPA will be assigned an academic standing of ‘Eligible to Continue.’
+Students should view this classification as an alert to work diligently to improve their academic performance.
 Improvements will prevent academic sanctions.
-The student is urged to utilize the resources offered by the College, including the Center for Academic Advisement and New Student Orientation and the Student Academic Consulting Center (SACC).
+The student is urged to utilize the resources offered by the College, including the Office for Undergraduate Advisement and Orientation and the Student Academic Consulting Center (SACC).
 The services of these offices include mapping out courses, tutoring, workshops, and career advice.